 - Asset: the art work or file associated with a creative.

-- Companion ads: ads served along with linear or non-linear ads in the form of text, static image display ads, rich media, or skins that wrap around the video experience.
+- Companion ads: ads served in combination with linear or non-linear ads in the form of text, static image display ads, rich media, or skins that wrap around the video experience.
+You need to add the desired standard linear ads and companion banner ads to the same goal.
+Companion-banners are never displayed on their own, they always accompany a standard linear ad.

 - Creative: an advertising unit created by an ad designer, in accordance with publisher specifications and guidelines, for the purpose of communicating a marketing message to that publisher’s audience.
 One creative may consist of multiple files in various formats, such as standard images, animation, video, execution files (.html, .js, etc.) and other files that work together for an interactive experience.